const-void/DOOM-fire-zig/README.md

 EDIT: Now tested on Artix Linux - links against libc to get the size of the TTY.

-EDIT: 2024 - Now tested with Windows - Win32 Compatible, thank you [@marler8997](https://www.github.com/marler8997)!
+EDIT: 2025 - Windows does not currently function properly, though it will compile, it may panic.

 This means that the program does rely on libc, this shouldn't be a problem.